sarahliz24/SMARA-Cancer-Support/README.md

 7. Site link will be displayed in a box towards the top of the page
     * It can take a few minutes on initial deployment for the link to display

 The site github link is here: [SMARA Cancer Support Group](https://sarahliz24.github.io/SMARA-Cancer-Support/)
 ---

 # CREDITS

 ## Code used
-	- code for iframe taken from: https://blog.duda.co/responsive-google-maps-for-your-website
+* Code for iframe map taken from https://blog.duda.co/responsive-google-maps-for-your-website
-	 - code for sticky footer taken from: https://css-tricks.com/couple-takes-sticky-footer/ (option one used) - 25/1 - code removed
+* Code for how to change image brightness is from https://www.tutorialspoint.com/setting-the-image-brightness-using-css3
-     - fixed footer code from https://www.w3schools.com/howto/howto_css_fixed_footer.asp 22/1/23
+* Code for how to add hover text on footer icons was sourced from https://sebhastian.com/html-hover-text/
-	- how to add video via youtube https://www.w3schools.com/html/html_youtube.asp
+* Code for the reponsive design layout picture is from https://ui.dev/amiresponsive
-   - how to change image brightness https://www.tutorialspoint.com/setting-the-image-brightness-using-css3
+* Code to controls size & postion of video on larger screen - from w3schools https://www.w3schools.com/howto/howto_css_responsive_iframes.asp
-   - how to add hover text on footer icons https://sebhastian.com/html-hover-text/
+* Code to set size & position of image at larger screen size for improved layout  https://stackoverflow.com/questions/14142378/how-can-i-fill-a-div-with-an-image-while-keeping-it-proportional
-    - for reponsive design mega picture https://ui.dev/amiresponsive
+* Code for readme disclosure widgets is from https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details

 ## Content
-eg content for this site was written by ME, some was taken from Facebook SMARA page ?need to reference love running for aria labels and other footer set-up? content for about section taken from... ?Pat's CV?
+* Written content for this site was created by the site author, using information from Patricia Tikasingh's CV on https://cvmkr.com/PHbP, and the SMARA facebook page https://www.facebook.com/TheSMARACancerSupportGroup/

 ## Technologies Used